Swashy/SHJS-Linenumbers/README.md

 Usage
 -----

-just grab `src/sh_main.js` and make sure to have a the right css classes styled, look at `src/sh_style.css`
+just grab `src/sh_main.js` and make sure to have the right css classes styled, look at `src/sh_style.css`

 You can also check out the example `example/example.html`